gavinlyonsrepo/pic_18F47K42_projects/projects/nokiatext/README.md

 Main difference between versions, is PIC version is software SPI only.
 The main.c contains a sequence of tests to test library.
 If a font is not enabled nothing will show for that specific test.
-Fonts are enabled in the font data file by commenting in the relevant defines, see FONT DEFINE SECTION .
+Fonts are enabled in the font data header file by commenting in the relevant defines, see FONT DEFINE SECTION .

 MCU running at 12Mhz if you increase frequency user may have to